tonyjosephsebastians/pdfagnetsdk/README.md

 ## Azure OpenAI

-For Azure OpenAI, `model` is your deployment name.
+For Azure OpenAI, `model` is your name.

 ```powershell
 $env:AZURE_OPENAI_API_KEY="..."